Your membership has expired

 What should you do:

 Dealers will replace the front passenger seat cushion, free of charge.
-Interim letters, notifying owners of the safety risk, were mailed May 23, 2025.
-A second notice will be sent once the final remedy is available.
+Owner notification letters were mailed November 24, 2025.
 Owners may contact Porsche customer service at 1-800-767-7243.
 Porsche's number for this recall is ASA2.

 For more information: